theon/theon.github.com/content/articles/pelicangit.md

 ![pelicangit diagram](http://lh4.googleusercontent.com/-KPeKZ92FhaE/T4IeoedMY_I/AAAAAAAACXE/fSpxiJ_iCwE/s876/PelicanGit.png)

 I write my posts in markdown and push them to a github repo.
 A git service hook then causes a pelican instance running in Amazon EC2 to convert this markdown to HTML and push it to a [github pages](http://pages.github.com/) repo for hosting.
+It's worth noting that github pages and Cloud9 IDE are completely free at the time of writing.
+EC2 have a year long free tier before charging.

 The wrapper around pelican that responds to the git service hook and manages the git repos is a python script I've unimaginatively called [pelicangit](https://github.com/theon/pelican-git) - feel free to play with it.